-We expect our unpartnered research and development expenses will increase in the future as we progress our internal product candidates, advance our discovery research projects into the preclinical stage and continue our early stage research including further development of our APECCS cell-culture system.
-The process of conducting preclinical
+We expect our unpartnered research and development expenses will increase substantially in the future as we progress the development of tenapanor and our other our internal product candidates, advance our discovery research projects into the preclinical stage and continue our early stage research including further development of our APECCS cell-culture system.
+The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time consuming.
+We or our collaboration partner(s) may never succeed in achieving marketing approval for any of our product candidates.
+The probability of success of each of the product candidates may be affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.

-Most of our product development programs are at an early stage; therefore, the successful development of our product candidates is highly uncertain and may not result in approved products.
+Many of our product development programs are at an early stage; therefore, the successful development of our product candidates is highly uncertain and may not result in approved products.
 Completion dates and completion costs can vary significantly for each product candidate and are difficult to predict.
 Given the uncertainty associated with clinical trial enrollment and the risks inherent in the development process, we are unable to determine the duration and completion costs of current or future clinical trials of our product candidates or if and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
-We anticipate that we and our collaboration partners will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment as to each product candidate's commercial potential.
-We will need to raise additional capital or may seek additional collaboration partnerships in the future in order to complete the development and commercialization of our product candidates.
+We anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment as to each product candidate s commercial potential.
+We will need to raise additional capital or may seek additional collaboration partnerships in the future in order to complete the development and commercialization of our product candidates, including tenapanor.